 We envision that as the driverless car goes past the smart billboard, it receives a signal which identifies the target audience through the data available on the synced devices.
 Similar to how remarketing ads work today, they are then pixel tagged and later sent remarketing ads.

-Thanks to the advances in data analysis and AI technology, all remarketing ads are generated using AI in 2024, ensuring their messaging is best suited to the individual.
+Thanks to the advances in data analysis and AI technology, all remarketing ads are generated using AI in 2024, ensuring their message is best suited to the individual.
 These ads can be videos, images or coupons.

 However, the vital ingredient that these adverts need in order to delight, rather than annoy their ideal audience is entertainment.
 They need to be entertaining and possibly interactive, creating a similar experience to the Superbowl adverts.
 After all, the more marketers infiltrate people’s time, the more they need to invest in developing creative, entertaining content.

 For the data analysts and data-hungry AI software, this new tactic will provide an abundance of data to feast on.
 The real-time data generated from smart billboards will give the location of (potential) customers while helping them gather more data on their behaviors and interests.

 Although this may have today’s consumers concerned, the sophisticated data analysis and AI capabilities of the future should (hopefully) help reduce the level of unwanted ad noise they experience.
 Being able to better identify the likely customers for remarketing rather than anyone who just happened to land on your website like today, means that they are able to hyper-target.
 This will allow marketers to serve the right message, at the right time, to the right people — something that is still a challenge today.